sunnytran/thpark/README.md

 - MySQL
 - I don't know much on this topic...
 Much more research needed

+### Server OS
+If you are doing backend work, you will want to make sure your code and database work with the server os.
+Linux OSs are the most commonly used os for backend (Ubuntu, Debian, Fedora, etc...), but we could still use a different operating system like Windows.
+A Linux os might be the better choice though because it is free.
+The OS we choose will be important if we choose C/C++ for backend because some libraries that work in Window for C/C++ may not work in Linux and vice versa.
+With languages like Python or Java this should be less of a problem.

 ## Git
 I don't know too much about branching and merging, but I think it's necessary to prevent accidently overwriting someones code.
 Here's an article I found how to use Git's branching functionality: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging